 Hello!
-My name is Nikki, I am the owner and operator of the 5-6-7-8 * DANCE studio.
-I have been dancing for 30+ yrs.
+My name is Nikki, I am the owner and operator of the 126.96.36.199 * DANCE studio.
+I have been dancing for 35+ yrs.
 I started dancing in Texas when I was 5 years old.
-When my family moved back to Wisconsin, I continued my dance education through High School.
+When my family moved back to Wisconsin, I continued my dance education at the Betty Hayes School of Dance.
 I went on to Viterbo University where I minored in Dance and had the opportunity to participate in a number of dance productions, workshops and events.
-I am experienced in Ballet, Tap, Jazz, Pointe, Hip-Hop, Contemporary & Musical Theater Dance.
+I am experienced in Ballet, Tap, Jazz, Pointe, Hip-Hop, Lyrical, Contemporary & Musical Theater Dance.

 After having my daughter, I started working as a dance instructor part time at two studios.
 Three years later, I took over teaching full time at the Viroqua studio.
 6 years after beginning my teaching experience, I opened up my own studio in Gays Mills, WI (while still teaching full time at the Viroqua studio).
 The following year, I opened another studio in Viroqua.
 In time, the Viroqua and Gays Mills studio's combined into one studio which is located in Viroqua, WI.